 This group is for riders under the age of 16 years old and will develop their skills further.
 Riders will be learning to ride 10m & 20m circles, figures of 8 and 3 loop serpentine, as well as learning trot diagonals, correct canter leads and improving overall balance through all paces.

 Lessons will contain jumping elements - learning to ride over trot poles & learning jump position as well jumping cross pole fences.
 Hacks will contain the introduction of small canters and riding and road safety elements.

 This lesson is aimed at more experienced younger riders as well as adults, and it will develop and challenge their flat work and jumping skills.
-The lessons will cover leg yielding, rein back, shoulder in, lateral work and the scales of training, with the jumping side covering fences up to 70cm, including riding a small grid and bounce fences.
+The lessons will cover leg yielding, rein back, shoulder in, lateral work and the scales of training, with the jumping side covering bigger fences to include riding a small grid and bounce fences.

 We recommend a couple of private lessons for real beginners to gain confidence and learn the basics before you join the group lesson.

 This group is for riders 16 years old and upwards.
 The group will cover walk, halt, steering, rising and sitting trot, learning to canter whilst working on development of the correct position.

 Riders will also learn to ride over trot poles and the jump position, as well as go on walk and trot hacks and learn riding and road safety.
 To progress to the Intermediate group, riders must be able to ride three horse to the same standard in halt, walk, trot and canter all independently.

 They must be able to canter a 20m circle and ride a figure of 8 without diagonal prompting, as well as hold a basic jump position on the flat and have completed hacks in walk and trot in full control (as well as have ridden successfully a minimum of two small canters).
 To ride in this group, new riders should ideally have a session of private lessons to get to grips with the basics then move here.